JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/shortcuts-editing-completion/index.md

 As with any other new tool, it's very helpful to learn about its basic functionality first.
 ReSharper makes this very easy by providing <kbd>Alt-Enter</kbd> as the single entry point to [find actions and options](https://www.jetbrains.com/help/resharper/Navigating_to_Action.html), or to [apply fixes](https://www.jetbrains.com/help/resharper/Code_Analysis__Quick-Fixes.html) to our code.

-After pressing <kbd>Alt-Enter</kbd>, we can start typing to find our desired action, which can include navigation methods, refactorings, or one of the several tool windows that ReSharper has.
-For better learning, the list of actions always shows the assigned keyboard shortcut as well.
+After pressing <kbd>Alt-Enter</kbd>, we can start typing to find our desired action, which can include navigation methods, refactorings, or one of the several ReSharper tool windows.
+The list of actions always shows the assigned keyboard shortcut to help us learn faster.

 Having <kbd>Alt-Enter</kbd> makes it very easy to keep your hands on the keyboard at all time, so you can avoid having to switch between input devices all the time.